X-zhangyang/SelfPIFu--PIFu-for-the-Real-World/README.md

 # PIFu for the Real World: A Self-supervised Framework to Reconstruct Dressed Human from Single-view Images.
-(SelfPIFu)
+(SelfPIFu)<br />
-(Under Review)
+(Under Review)<br />
+Code repository for the paper:<br />
+*PIFu for the Real World: A Self-supervised Framework to Reconstruct Dressed Human from Single-view Images.*